kyberdrb/Linux_tutorials/ARCH_INSTALLATION_GUIDE.md

     wpa_supplicant -B -i wlo1 -c <(wpa_passphrase SSID_of_the_network "network password")

-Install Xserver and desktop environment (XFCE4 is my favourite):
+Install X server and desktop environment:

+    pacman -S --noconfirm lxqt

-  pacman -S xfce4 xorg
+    pacman -S xorg

-Install graphics drivers (I have integrated Intel graphics)
+Install graphics drivers (I have integrated Intel graphics):

+    1. Uncomment the `[multilib]` repository in `/etc/pacman.conf`
+    1. Update package list

+        sudo pacman -Syyuu

         pacman -S mesa lib32-mesa xf86-video-intel libva-intel-driver

-Now we have to decide, if we want to decide, if we want to log in to our computer from GUI (desktop/login manager - little unstable, but pretty) or from terminal (fast and secure)
+Now we have to decide, if we want to log in to our computer from GUI (desktop/login manager - little unstable, but pretty) or from terminal (fast and secure)

 ****************************************